ska-telescope/ska-sdp-qa-signal-display/README.md

     - Connects to the `signal-display-api` on a socket.
     - Visualizes the received messages (e.g, using a spectrum plot).

-> Note that in future, the above mentioned four projects may be spitted into four different repositories.
+> Note: in future, the above mentioned four projects may be spitted into four different repositories.

+# Setup / Run

-# Services Start Sequence
+Services Start Sequence:

 1. Message Broker (next section)
 2. `broker-api`